Mutual of Omaha Medicare Supplement Review

 Key Features of Mutual of Omaha Medicare Supplement Plans

-- Mutual of Omaha aims to reduce out-of-pocket costs to make health care more affordable.
+- Reduces out-of-pocket costs to make health care more affordable

-- Eliminating or minimizing deductibles, coinsurance, and copayments can also simplify your health care.
+- Eliminates or minimizes deductibles, coinsurance, and copayments

-- Policies offered in most states, but not all ten standardized plans are offered.
+- Coverage is offered in most states (however, not all ten standardized Medigap plans are offered in every state)

 - Vision discounts (EyeMed)